tcdi/plrust/doc/src/install-plrust.md

 cargo pgx init --pg15 /usr/bin/pg_config
 ```

-The generic `pg_config` will not work
+The generic `pg_config` used above will not work
-for all installations, such as if you have PostgreSQL 14 and 15 both installed
+for all installations, such as if you have both PostgreSQL 14 and 15
-on one instance.
+installed on one instance.
 In these cases you should specify the exact `pg_config`
 file for your installation.

 ```bash
 cargo pgx init --pg14 /usr/lib/postgresql/14/bin/pg_config
 ```

 ## Install PL/Rust